roneetsingh/MemeBucket/README.md

 ## Available Scripts

--In the project directory, you can run:
+- In the project directory, you can run:

 ### `npm start`